 |

-JEREMIAH RICHARD HAVENS, son of George and Alida (Palmer) Havens, was born December 21, 1912.
-He married Mable Armstrong on June 10, 1941.
+JEREMIAH RICHARD HAVENS, son of George and Alida (Palmer) Havens, was born 21 December 1912 and died in March 1978.
+He married Mable Armstrong on 10 June 1941.
 Jerry and Mable had:

 – Barbara Cherlyn Havens